 Return from Digital Exile

-From 2nd May 2021 we restarted physical gatherings in our church building in Shandwick Place at 9am, 10.30am and 7pm.
-We are thankful to God that the Scottish Government have increased from 50 to 100 people to meet in an act of corporate worship.
+From 2nd May 2021 we restarted physical gatherings in our church building in Shandwick Place at 10am and 7pm.
+We are thankful to God that the Scottish Government have increased our numbers to 200 people to meet in an act of corporate worship.
 As you know, we will have to comply with a number of requirements designed to reduce the potential of passing on/contracting a coronavirus infection.
 These will include wearing masks, no singing, keeping social distance from those who are not a part of our household, and no hanging around for conversations.

 Despite these limitations, we hear from other churches that people are still glad for the opportunity to be gathered together in corporate worship.
 Many people have commented on watching the live streaming from last Sunday that it ‘felt more like church’ than gathering to watch a pre-recorded online service.